ble86/202a_project/software/training_scripts/README.md

 ```
 python3 clean_data.py
 ```
-- The script should output a file newer_clean_data.csv in the data folder of this project.
+- The script should output a file clean_data.csv in the data folder of this project.

 ## map_data.py
 This file is used to take the cleaned CSV, and map each 12-bit sensor value to an 8-bit value and subtract a DC offset value of 50 from each value(empirically discovered).